Bitwarden-Repository-Archive/.github/profile/README.md

 <p align="center"><em>An unofficial public archive of Bitwarden’s open-source repositories and related community projects.</em></p>

 ---
-## 📘 About:
+## 📘 About - Information:
-- This GitHub unofficial organization serves as a **community-driven archive** of Bitwarden’s open-source projects — maintained for **research, education, development, and public reference**.
+- This GitHub unofficial organization serves as a **community-driven archive** of **Bitwarden’s open-source projects** — maintained for **research, education, development, and public reference**.
 The **goal is to preserve** and mirror key repositories from Bitwarden and its ecosystem to ensure lasting accessibility and transparency.

 ---

-## 🧩 Other Notable Additions:
-This archive also includes several related or alternative projects in the Bitwarden ecosystem:

-- 🌱 **Vaultwarden** – A lightweight Bitwarden-compatible server written in Rust, widely used by self-hosters.
-- 📦 **Flathub (Flatpak)** – A Linux-friendly distribution method for the Bitwarden desktop client.
-- 🧪 **Bitwarden Labs** – A space for experimental, community-led, or research-based Bitwarden forks and tools.
-- 🧷 **Buttercup (Discontinued)** – A modern, cross-platform password manager that served as a modern, cross-platform open-source alternative to Bitwarden (now discontinued).

----

-## 🎯 Purpose:
+## 🎯 Main Purpose:
 - 🛡️ Preserve important open-source security tools for future generations.
 - 🧠 Provide a centralized reference point for learners, researchers, and developers.
 - 🔎 Support transparency and exploration of secure password management technologies.